What Is a Conservation Area?

 Research on the value of conservation areas

 Research by the London School of Economics has found that people value living in conservation areas.
 This is evidenced by properties in conservation areas having higher prices and greater price appreciation, even after adjusting for location and other factors that affect prices.
-For more information on this research see our Value of Conservation Areas page.
+For more information on this research see: Value of Conservation Areas.